Uniform bounds for norms of sums of independent random functions: Uniform bounds for norms of empirical processes

-where $c_*(s)$ is given in (\ref{eq:c-*}). \end{theorem} \begin{remark} Because $c_*(s)=0$ for $s\in [1,2)$, the distribution of the random variable $\|\xi_w\|_{s, \tau}$ has a sub--Gaussian tail.
-In this case similar bounds can be obtained from the inequalities given in \cite[Theorem 2.1]{pinelis}, \cite[Theorems 3.3--3.5]{pinelis-94} and \cite[Section~6.3]{Ledoux-Tal}.
-In particular, Theorem~1.2 of \cite{pinelis} gives the upper bound $\exp\{-z^2/2nM_s^2(w)\}$ which is better by a constant factor than our upper bound in (\ref{eq:11111}) whenever $s\in [1,2)$.
-However, if $s\geq 2$ then the cited results are not accurate enough in the sense that the corresponding bounds do not satisfy relations (\ref{eq1:introduction-new})--(\ref{eq2:introduction-new}) of Introduction.
+where $c_*(s)$ is given in (\ref{eq:c-*}). \end{theorem} \begin{remark} Because $c_*(s)=0$ for $s\in[1,2)$, the distribution of the random variable $\|\xi_w\|_{s, \tau}$ has a sub-Gaussian tail.
+In this case, similar bounds can be obtained from the inequalities given in \citet{pinelis}, Theorem 2.1, \citet{pinelis-94}, Theorems 3.3--3.5, and \citet{Ledoux-Tal}, Section 6.3.
+In particular, Theorem 1.2 of \citet{pinelis} gives the upper bound $\exp\{-z^2/2nM_s^2(w)\}$ which is better by a constant factor than our upper bound in (\ref{eq:11111}) whenever $s\in[1,2)$.
+However, if $s\geq2$ then the cited results are not accurate enough in the sense that the corresponding bounds do not satisfy relations (\ref{eq1:introduction-new}) and (\ref{eq2:introduction-new}) of the \hyperref[sec:introduction]{Introduction}.
 It seems that only concentration principle leads to tight upper bounds; that is why we use this unified method in our derivation. \end{remark}

-It is obvious that the upper bound of Theorem~\ref{fixed_w1} remains valid if we replace $\rho_s(w,f)$, $\omega^2_s(w,f)$ and $M_s(w)$ by their upper bounds.
-The next result can be derived from Theorem~\ref{fixed_w1} in the case $s\in[1,2)$. \begin{corollary} Let $s\in [1,2)$ be fixed, and suppose that Assumption~(A1) holds.
-If $M_s(w)<\infty$ then for every $z>0$ and for all $n\geq 1$
+It is obvious that the upper bound of Theorem \ref{fixed_w1} remains valid if we replace $\rho_s(w,f)$, $\omega^2_s(w,f)$ and $M_s(w)$ by their upper bounds.
+The next result can be derived from Theorem \ref{fixed_w1} in the case $s\in[1,2)$. \begin{corollary} Let $s\in[1,2)$ be fixed, and suppose that Assumption \ref{assumptionA1} holds.
+If $M_s(w)<\infty$ then for every $z>0$ and for all $n\geq1$

-\end{corollary} The result of the corollary is valid without any conditions on the density $f$.
-Moreover, neither the bound for $\|\xi_w\|_{s,\tau}$, nor the inequality right hand side depend on $f$.
-It is important to realize that the probability inequality of Corollary~\ref{cor1:fixed_w} is sharp in some cases.
-In particular, it is not too difficult to construct a density $f$ such that $\Sigma_s(w,f)=+\infty$ for any function $w$ satisfying rather general assumptions.
-In this case the established inequality seems to be sharp.
-On the other hand, for any density $f$ satisfying a moment condition $\sqrt{n}\Sigma_s(w,f)$ can be bounded from above, up to a numerical constant, by $\sqrt{n}M_2(w)$ which is typically much smaller than $n^{1/s}M_s(w)$.

-Several useful bounds can be derived from Theorem~\ref{fixed_w1}.
-In particular, it is shown at the end of the proof of Theorem~\ref{fixed_w1} that for all $s\geq 2$ and $p\geq 1$